 Upon arriving in Japan, William was sent to Fukuoka #4 and later Moji Military Hospital.
 He died at the hospital on February 3, 1945, and his body was cremated and his ashes given to the camp commandant.
 It is not known when his family learned of his death.

 After the war, the remains of 1st Lt.
-William L. Cockrum were reburied at the Corning Cemetery in Corning, Arkansas.
+William L. Cockrum were reburied at the Corning Cemetery in Corning, Arkansas, in 1948.
+His wife also remarried in 1948.